pruthvis942/.NET-Microservices/README.md

-# E-Commerce Microservices with .NET Core
+# Microservices with .NET Core

-This repository houses a comprehensive set of modules that form the backbone of a scalable and robust e-commerce platform.
+This repository houses a comprehensive set of modules that form the backbone of a scalable and robust platform.
 Leveraging .NET Core 8 and various technologies, these microservices are designed to handle critical aspects of an online shopping experience.

 ### Included Microservices